Birds and Plastic Pollution - A Case Study in Toronto

 Various bird species have been used as ecological indicators for plastic pollution in the environment.
 In our study, we looked at community science data from the Great Canadian Shoreline Cleanup available for the site to assess whether it matched our findings.
 Interestingly, both datasets differed slightly, which indicates that cormorant nests at Tommy Thompson Park should not be used as ecological indicators.
 This was likely a result of the nature of the site, which was once used as a dumping ground for construction waste.
 However, we do recommend monitoring other cormorant colonies in Lake Ontario.

 It was difficult to witness the amount of pollution at the nesting site.
-I couldn’t help but wonder what it must feel like for a bird (or a baby bird) to die slowly from getting caught in, or eating plastics.
-A recent study analyzed the stomach contents of double-crested cormorant colonies in both Lake Ontario and Lake Erie, and found alarming levels of debris ingestion.
+I couldn’t help but wonder what it must feel like for a bird (or a baby bird) to die slowly from getting caught in or eating plastics.
+A recent study analyzed the stomach contents of double-crested cormorant colonies in both Lake Ontario and Lake Erie and found alarming levels of debris ingestion.
 It is not only cormorants that are being affected; almost 800 species globally have been negatively impacted by plastic pollution.
 This growing trend needs to be halted.

-The good news, however, is that the federal government is planning to phase out six types of single use plastics by the end of 2021, joining a growing list of 170 nations that have already pledged to significantly reduce their use by 2040.
-Also, Toronto is striving to become the first City in Ontario to have a circular economy, and Ports Toronto’s initiative to deploy “seabins” (floating devices that clean-up debris from the water surface) is definitely a step in the right direction.
+The good news, however, is that the federal government is planning to phase out six types of single-use plastics by the end of 2021, joining a growing list of 170 nations that have already pledged to significantly reduce their use by 2040.
+Also, Toronto is striving to become the first City in Ontario to have a circular economy, and Ports Toronto’s initiative to deploy “seabins” (floating devices that clean up debris from the water surface) is definitely a step in the right direction.
 But will it be enough?

 In addition to strong regulations and holding plastic producers accountable, we as consumers can drive up change by having sustainable habits.
 Personally, one way I greatly reduced the amount of plastic waste I was producing was by giving up bottled water.
-Of course, I’m privileged to live in a city where tap water is tested every six hours to maintain safety standards, and I know not all communities have access to clean drinking water, but there are a myriad of other ways we can reduce our plastic waste.
+Of course, I’m privileged to live in a city where tap water is tested every six hours to maintain safety standards, and I know not all communities have access to clean drinking water, but there are myriad other ways we can reduce our plastic waste.
 Citizens can also take action by joining litter cleanup organizations, like A Greener Future, or participating in government consultations.

 This blog was originally published by Ontario Nature.